We work with more than 300 partners to bring you better travel deals

 The cheapest day to fly to Majorca is usually Tuesday.
 At the moment, Saturday is the most expensive.

-To get the best value, try booking a flight in the morning when visiting Majorca.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight at midday when visiting Majorca.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 Flights to Majorca are always popular with holidaymakers, Majorca (also spelled Mallorca) being the biggest of the Balearic Islands.
 With an excellent climate and a string of beaches it is visited year-round by sun lovers and those looking for a bit of self-indulgence on vacation.